Building a new Astro component? Publish it to npm!

 Notice that there was no

-If you need some other file type that isn’t natively supported by Astro, you are welcome to add a build step to your package.
+If you need another file type that isn’t natively supported by Astro, add a build step to your package.
 This advanced exercise is left up to you.

 Integrations LibrarySection titled Integrations Library